-The Duke and Duchess of Sussex have announced they are stepping back as 'senior' members of the Royal Family and 'intend to work to become financially independent', while continuing to support the Queen.
+The Duke and Duchess of Sussex are stepping back as 'senior' members of the Royal Family.

-The couple released the statement on their Instagram page, @sussexroyal, explaining that Meghan and Harry are working towards becoming “financially independent”, while still “continuing to honour our duty to The Queen, the Commonwealth, and our patronages”.
+The couple released a statement announcing their news in January on their Instagram page, @sussexroyal, explaining that they were working towards becoming “financially independent”, while still “continuing to honour our duty to The Queen, the Commonwealth, and our patronages”.

 Where will Harry and Meghan live?
 And what will happen to Frogmore Cottage?

 As part of their announcement, Harry and Meghan revealed they would be splitting their time between the UK and North America.

 The Duke and Duchess stated on their Sussex Royal website that they will continue to use Frogmore Cottage as their official residence so that “their family will always have a place to call home in the United Kingdom”.